-Members of the group regularly publish in a range of top scholarly journals such as the Review of Financial Studies, Journal of Accounting and Economics, Management Science, Journal of Financial and Quantitative Analysis, Review of Finance, Journal of Money, Credit and Banking, Journal of Econometrics, and Journal of Corporate Finance.
+Members of the group regularly publish in a range of top scholarly journals such as the Review of Financial Studies, Journal of Financial Economics, Journal of Accounting and Economics, Management Science, Journal of Financial and Quantitative Analysis, Review of Finance, Journal of Money, Credit and Banking, Journal of Econometrics, and Journal of Corporate Finance.

 The group delivers specialist postgraduate and undergraduate programmes, including Accounting and Finance MSc, Finance MSc, Accounting and Finance BA, Finance BSc, as well as contributing to the Schools general management programmes.
 Teaching is research-led and supported by an excellent student-focussed professional services team.